Gabighz/Digital-Aristotle/README.md

 The <b>keyphrase extractor</b>:
     <ul>
-        <li> Reads all the keywords from the text file produced by the keyword extractor. </li>
+        <li> Reads all the keywords from the array produced by the keyword extractor. </li>
         <li> Extracts all sentences which contain keywords from the XML files. </li>
     </ul>